Hermann Oberth: Early life

-Oberth was born into a Transylvanian Saxon family in Nagyszeben (Hermannstadt), Kingdom of Hungary (today Sibiu in Romania); and besides his native German, he was fluent in Hungarian and Romanian as well.
+Oberth was born into a Transylvanian Saxon family in Nagyszeben (Hermannstadt), Kingdom of Hungary (Sibiu in Romania); and besides his native German, he was fluent in Hungarian and Romanian as well.
 At the age of 11, Oberth's interest in rocketry was sparked by the novels of Jules Verne, especially From the Earth to the Moon and Around the Moon.
 He was fond of reading them over and over until they were engraved in his memory.
 As a result, Oberth constructed his first model rocket as a school student at the age of 14.
 In his youthful experiments, he arrived independently at the concept of the multistage rocket.
 During this time, however, he lacked the resources to put his ideas into practice.

 In 1912, Oberth began studying medicine in Munich, Germany, but after World War I broke out, he was drafted into the Imperial German Army, assigned to an infantry battalion, and sent to the Eastern Front against Russia.
-In 1915, Oberth was moved into a medical unit at a hospital in Segesvár (German: Schäßburg; Romanian: Sighișoara), Transylvania, in Austria-Hungary (today Romania).
+In 1915, Oberth was moved into a medical unit at a hospital in Segesvár (German: Schäßburg; Romanian: Sighișoara), Transylvania, in Austria-Hungary (Romania).
 There he found the spare time to conduct a series of experiments concerning weightlessness, and later resumed his rocketry designs.
 By 1917, he showed designs of a missile using liquid propellant with a range of 290 km to Hermann von Stein, the Prussian Minister of War.